Reduce memory footprint with color mode change.

 Change color resolution.

-Change in color resolution is a one-click operation.
+Change of color resolution (color depth) is a one-click operation.
 Convert directly between:

 - 8, 16, 24-bit color RGB